ryanyick0201/CSCI3100-MiniTwitter/readme.txt

             1) console.log("receive msg from client:" + data['message']);
             2) emit the msg obj to the room
             3) write the chat to the database, using data['message'] and the userIdPair obtained when joinRoom
+            4) fetch chatted user and emit 'chattedUser' (see below)

         From server to client:
         sent with data obj
         item 2 in client to server

+    'chattedUser'
+        From server to client:
+        sent with chattedUser object
+        e.g.
+            {
+                'user1': ['user2', 'user3'],
+                'user2': ['user1', 'user3']
+            }